Raphaeldott/holbertonschool-shell/init_files_variables_and_expansions/README.md

 \n: This is a newline character, ensuring that the output ends with a new line.
 "$NUM": This is a variable that holds the value you want to format.
 The double quotes around $NUM ensure that it is treated as a single argument, even if it contains spaces or special characters.

+ex 14 decimal to hexadecimal
+printf "%x\n" "$DECIMAL"

+This line uses printf to format the output. %x converts the number from decimal to hexadecimal, and \n adds a newline at the end.